-meaning the universal Christian church--all believers in Jesus Christ to "descended to the dead."
-You can read more at www.thegospelcoalition.org/article/9-things-know-apostles-creed/.
+meaning the universal Christian church--all believers in Jesus Christ to hell."
+We understand this to mean that Jesus suffered the wrath of God on the cross in our place.
 Even with the debate on this line, we believe it is valuable to continue to affirm the creed as an ecumenical expression of core doctrines of the Christian faith.